What is the Royal Commission into Aged Care?

-Watch the highlights of our information session about the Royal Commission into Aged Care Quality and Safety hosted last 8th February 2019.
+Watch the highlights of our information session about the Royal Commission into Aged Care Quality and Safety hosted earlier this year.

 What will this Royal Commission consider?

 The Royal Commission will explore issues relating to care that is provided in residential settings as well as care that is provided in the home.
 The exact issues to be considered are set out in the Royal Commission into Aged Care Quality & Safety’s Terms Of Reference.

 The Royal Commission is interested in events that have taken place since 1 July, 2013, or issues that are still of relevance now.

 The Royal Commission does not have the power to: